knpuniversity/ansible/knpu/ansistrano/ansistrano-role-install.md

 To help us deploy with Ansible, we're going to - of course - use Ansistrano!
 Open up ansistrano.com in your browser.
-It has some cool deployment stats... but the most important thing is the [ansistrano.deploy](https://github.com/ansistrano/deploy) link that goes to the GitHub page and their docs.
+It has some cool deployment stats... but the most important thing is the [ansistrano.deploy][ansistrano_deploy] link that goes to the GitHub page and their docs.

 Ansistrano is an Ansible role... which basically means it gives us free Ansible tasks!
 That's like getting a free puppy... but without all that responsibility and